tk-o/personal-site/content/blog/learn-in-public/index.md

 I wish I knew about it earlier!
 Although, now I understand it and below is the proof that it works.

 #### Getting context
-Let's say I want to learn how to present my ideas  clearly..
-I really do 🙂 I started thinking of what will be required for it to happen.
+Let's say I want to learn how to present my ideas  clearly.
+I really do 🙂 I started thinking of what would be required for it to happen.
 I listed a few ways I came up with so far:
 - visual notes taking, by drawing sketchnotes,
 - creating mind maps, by going from a high-level perspective into more detailed ones,
 - making my presentations logical, by talking first about problems, then about solutions (I tend to do the opposite 🤐).

-#### Trying it out
+#### Trying things out
 Once I know where to begin, and what are tools I could use, I start playing with them.
 So far, I've been learning about mind maps.
 You can try as well — have a glance at [whimsical.com](https://whimsical.com/mind-maps/) examples.
 The mind map is a simple concept, but if you decide to map a broad idea, you'll end up with a vast diagram.
 That's where you start seeing how to simplify things!

 #### Reflection